 “Traffic rules are must to know when driving on any roads, Mumbai is no option and listed traffic rules are must to be followed.
-But do you know rules and meaning of those white and yellow lines right in middle of the road and lanes?
-No, than you are on right page.
+But do you know the rules and meaning of those white and yellow lines right in the middle of the road and lanes?
+No, then you are on the right page.
 Let us know what are those dotted strips and single & double lines.”

 Road Line Markings Meaning

 White vs Yellow Lines: In Simple words, a WHITE line means a ‘Guideline’ to be followed by a driver & a ‘YELLOW’ line means ‘Restriction’ and should be followed strictly.
-Yellow lines are usually seen on hilly roads, Low visibility zone & mountain pass and are indicating a driver about more careful driving required.
+Yellow lines are usually seen on hilly roads, Low visibility zone & mountain passes and are indicating a driver about more careful driving required.

-White Broken Centre Line: Usually seen on a TWO WAY lane, White BROKEN centre line means you are allowed to overtake in that particular patch of road.
-Of cource, considering proper visibility & safety.
+White Broken Centre Line: Usually seen on a TWO WAY lane, a White BROKEN center line means you are allowed to overtake in that particular patch of road.
+Of course, considering proper visibility & safety.

 On a ONE WAY MULTI LANE road (Like Highways), It means that you are permitted to change the lane in the specific patch with White broken lines.

-Also to note, There is no separate meaning of ‘Long Broken Lines’ & ‘Short broken Lines’.
-They are merely drawn considering the road location & speed, So that the visibility of lines are clear for the driver.
+Also to note, there is no separate meaning for ‘Long Broken Lines’ & ‘Short broken Lines’.
+They are merely drawn considering the road location & speed So that the visibility of lines is clear for the driver.

-White Solid Centre Line: In simple words, you are not allowed to cross lanes (One way road) OR overtake (Two Way Road).
+White Solid Centre Line: In simple words, you are not allowed to cross lanes (1 Way road) OR overtake (Two Way Road).

-Dual White Solid Centre Lines: Level up on road safety, Two parallel solid lines in middle of road means, You are strictly not allowed to cross the lane and consider this lines as if they are a ‘Physical Divider’ which one cannot cross/jump over by the vehicle.
+Dual White Solid Centre Lines: Level up on road safety, Two parallel solid lines in the middle of the road mean, You are strictly not allowed to cross the lane and consider these lines as if they are a ‘Physical Divider’ which one cannot cross/jump over by the vehicle.

 Usually one can see these kinds of Dual White Solid Lines in low visibility locations like Hilly areas & mountains (Ghats).

-Combination of Solid & Dotted Lines: Rarely, Yet at many roads one can see this combination lines which are 2 parallel lines with one being SOLID & other DOTTED.
+Combination of Solid & Dotted Lines: Rarely, Yet on many roads one can see these combination lines which are 2 parallel lines with one being SOLID & the other DOTTED.

-For an example, If that portion of road is hilly / slope, A driver moving down the slope can easily overtake with the speed control, while the driver on THICK WHITE line side is heading towards a hill and might not able to.
+For example, If that portion of the road is hilly / slope, A driver moving down the slope can easily overtake with the speed control, while the driver on the THICK WHITE line side is heading towards a hill and might not be able to.
 So, considering the road safety norms, The Solid and Dotted combination was introduced.

-In India, In around March 2017, Bengaluru / Bangalore city got its first Yellow Box Checkered Patterns introduced on few traffic junctions.
-Prime motive is ‘Safety of Pedestrians’ crossing roads at these junctions.
-Past Pedestrians accident records at such road junctions shows that the visibility of approaching vehicle while crossing gets too low due to another vehicle blocking the junction area.
+In India, In around March 2017, Bengaluru / Bangalore city got its first Yellow Box Checkered Patterns introduced at a few traffic junctions.
+The prime motive is ‘Safety of Pedestrians’ crossing roads at these junctions.
+Past Pedestrian accident records at such road junctions show that the visibility of approaching vehicles while crossing gets too low due to another vehicle blocking the junction area.

 So, targeting to keep junctions clear and visible, These checkers are drawn.
-The RULE applied for these Yellow Box Junction is “YOU CANNOT STOP ON THESE CHECKERS”, What that means is, Only start your vehicle and cross the junction from this Yellow boxes when you are sure of the other side (Exit) is clear.
+The RULE applied for these Yellow Box Junctions is “YOU CAN NOT STOP ON THESE CHECKERS”, What that means is, Only start your vehicle and cross the junction from these Yellow boxes when you are sure the other side (Exit) is clear.

 Rumble Strips on the Road: These are physical strip lines in a group of 5 to 7 or more, which one finds majorly on Highways.
-Upon crossing those little bumpy strips, Drivers experience a little vibration in the car which are actually meant to give a little shake to driver and be in alert mode (In case little tired or sleepy etc.).
+Upon crossing those little bumpy strips, Drivers experience a little vibration in the car which is actually meant to give a little shake to the driver and be in alert mode (In case little tired or sleepy, etc.).

-Usually rumble strips are installed at roads which the very next patch needs some alertness or attention, May a junction or some important curves to be noted.
-So, shake a little and keep safe is the motive of transport department of Mumbai and around India.
+Usually, rumble strips are installed at roads which the very next patch needs some alertness or attention, May a junction or some important curves to be noted.
+So, shaking a little and keeping safe is the motive of the transport department of Mumbai and around India.